joysticktv/joysticktv.github.io/developer_support.md

 }
 ```

-> NOTE: The `channelId` is unique hash for each streamer, and will not change even if the streamer changes their username.
+> NOTE: The `channelId` is a unique hash for each streamer, and will not change even if the streamer changes their username.
 This value will be used to send messages to that channel.

 **USER PRESENCE** - These are messages your bot receives when a user enters or leaves the chat.